chienle7590/Marketing-Projects/Customer Segment Visualisation Web App/README.md

 # Customer Segment Visualisation Web App
-> The purpose of this project is using the analysed data to generate an interactive web app by using R-shiny package
+> The purpose of this project is using the analysed data to generate an interactive web page by using R-shiny package

 ## Final Screenshot
 ![Customer_Segment_Visualization](https://user-images.githubusercontent.com/41248641/108426690-29f96780-7290-11eb-822a-334c9402b097.png)